-More than ever, audiences are craving to see themselves in the content that they watch, with nearly two in every three African Americans feeling their ethnic identity is stereotypically portrayed in media, films and advertising according to a 2019 study.
+More than ever, audiences are craving to see themselves and have equal representation in the content that they watch, with nearly two in every three African Americans feeling their ethnic identity is stereotypically portrayed in media, films and advertising according to a 2019 study.
 This disconnect is even further amplified as much of the world rallies behind the need for racial justice and equality, exacerbating the negative impact of inauthentic and disconnected content.

 “Digital is an important factor in leveling the playing field, democratizing content for a more inclusive world.”

 In a world where new digital platforms continuously emerge and individuals are creating content that shares the same feed and reach as a major media company, the potential for more equal representation in media is within reach.
 Today, due in large part to this change in content creation and consumption, many of the barriers facing underrepresented groups in media have a light at the end of the tunnel.
 That said, there’s more to be done than simply levelling the playing field, as all parts of the ecosystem can participate in fostering a more equitable, more inclusive world of content, from creators and audiences, to brands and advertisers.